LiyingCheng95/Papers-on-Argument-Mining/README.md

 ALEN App: Argumentative Writing Support To Foster English Language Learning

 AEG: Argumentative Essay Generation via A Dual-Decoder Model with Content Planning

+To Revise or Not to Revise: Learning to Detect Improvable Claims for Argumentative Writing Support (ACL 2023)

+Score It All Together: A Multi-Task Learning Study on Automatic Scoring of Argumentative Essays (Findings of ACL 2023)

 ### Argument Pair Extraction (APE):